unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

-# Device Client (gdc) README
+# Device Client (GDC) README

 The purpose of the `device-client` package is to provide a library to the Exosite [HTTP Device API](/http/) as well as providing some other gateway-centric services.

 ## Overview

-The Gateway Device Client (GDC) can be referred to as the *protocol layer* of the gateway.
+The Gateway Device Client (GDC) can be referred to as the protocol layer of the gateway.
 It is a python package that can be used as a common entry point for all requests to Exosite.
 Though other Exosite API libraries exist, GDC is used by Gateway Engine and other Exosite gateway technologies to format and process all Exosite API requests.
-The GDC library has a few features that make it extremely useful for development, debugging and telemetry purposes.
+The GDC library has a few features that make it extremely useful for development, debugging, and telemetry purposes.

-### Response handlers
+### Response Handlers

-Writing code that handles HTTP(S) responses can quickly add to the overhead of writing a gateway IoT application.
+Writing code that handles HTTP(s) responses can quickly add to the overhead of writing a gateway IoT application.
 Utilizing the built-in response handlers can simplify things.

 ```
 from exo.api import ExositeAPI